Designing Your Event-Driven Architecture

 • Subscribed events indicate the intention of at least one consumer to consume the event.
 You might specify subscribed events early in the design process when you're not ready to specify all of the consumer details.

-• Consumers represent runtime Solace event queues, Solace direct clients, and Kafka consumer groups that the application gets event messages from..
+• Consumers represent runtime Solace event queues, Solace direct clients, and Kafka consumer groups that the application gets event messages from.

-5. Click the Consumers tab.
-You'll see the details for two consumers including the name, type, and topic subscription.
-Each consumer represents a queue on an event broker.
-Each one has a topic subscription that attracts events with matching topics.
-The subscriptions include wildcard characters that enable it to attract events with multiple related topics.
-For more information, see Topic Subscriptions
+Each consumer has a topic subscription that attracts events with matching topics.
+The subscriptions can include wildcard characters that enable it to attract events with multiple related topics.
+For more information, see Topic Subscriptions.

 Screenshot showing the options described in the surrounding text.